GRE Score Improvement Guide

 Your aim should be to dissect your practice tests and identify your weaknesses.
 Then you need to work on those weaknesses before moving on to the next set of practice tests.

-A score can dip from one exam to another even with the same amount of knowledge or even the same percentage of correct/incorrect answer.
-Where you make errors, how many mistakes you make, the difficulty level of the incorrectly answered questions: all these factors can affect your score.
+A score can dip from one exam to another even with the same amount of knowledge or even the same percentage of incorrect/correct answers.
+Where you make errors, how many mistakes you make, the difficulty level of the incorrectly answered questions: all these factors can affect your GRE test score.

 Overall, when a student wants to know where he/she stands, the best way to do so is to take the average after a few practice tests.
 This should get you to a fairly close estimation of where you are at.